lorenzo-rovigatti/tacoxDNA/README.md

 * An oxDNA configuration file

 ### Output
-* A file containing the list of nucleotide positions, quaternions, velocities, angular velocities and bonds which can be used as a restart file in LAMMPS.
+* A file containing the list of nucleotide positions, quaternions, velocities, angular velocities and bonds which can be used as a start file in LAMMPS.
 The name of the file is just the oxDNA configuration filename, prefixed with "LAMMPS_"

 ## LAMMPS-to-oxDNA converter

-The `LAMMPS-to-oxDNA.py` script takes two mandatory arguments and outputs two files.
+The `LAMMPS-to-oxDNA.py` script takes one mandatory argument and outputs two files.

 ### Arguments
-* A LAMMPS input file, containing the topology of the configuration in the form of a list of bonds
+* A LAMMPS input start file, containing the nucleotide positions, quaternions, velocities, angular velocities and bond list
-* A LAMMPS output file having [...]

 ### Output
 * An oxDNA topology file (named by suffixing the LAMMPS output file with ".top")